ferdouszihad/Mr.-Typescript/notes/m2-advance.md

 - HOw to define Generic array
 - way of define type of an array of object
 - way of define Generic Tuple

+## 2-4: Generic with Interface

+- Generics on Object with interface
+- declare dynamic type with type parameter
+- default type parameter value